vandoan/mi-bo/README.md

 <br>

 ### Clear structure &nbsp; &nbsp; &nbsp; :musical_score:
-Break HTML into core components and sections,
+Break HTML into core components and sections
-<br> lessons from React.js.
+<br> (_lessons from React.js_).
 Also, HTML components are similar to divs.
 <br>

     Structure